Bangladesh-India committee identifies new locations for intake well along Feni River

 District Magistrate (DM) of South Tripura district Saju Waheed A said, "The delegation of both the countries finalised the location [on Tuesday].
 The design for the intake well was handed over to Bangladesh officials for approval and once it's done, the construction work of the intake well will begin."

-"On Bangladesh side, the officials raised concerns over the pending river bank protection work, which will be allowed to start after getting approval from the Tripura government and BSF, Tripura Frontier.
-It was a fruitful meeting between two countries and I hope that the long pending issue will get resolved as soon as possible," he added.
+"On the Bangladesh side, the officials raised concerns over the pending river bank protection work, which will be allowed to start after getting approval from the Tripura government and BSF, Tripura Frontier.
+It was a fruitful meeting between two countries and I hope that the long pending issue will get resolved as soon as possible," he added, reports Northeast Today.

 A 12-member Bangladesh delegation including Chief Engineer of the Bangladesh Water Development Board, Chittagong Md Ramzan Ali Pramanik, was welcomed by DM of South Tripura district Saju Waheed A in Tripura on Tuesday.